 The Work for the prototype will be conducted by SSC resources at one of SSC's facilities in the National Capital Region (NCR).
-The tasks related to providing support, as per Attachment 3 of Annex A may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.
+The tasks related to providing support may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.

-The Contractor must provide a prototype of the solution in Work Segment 1 that meets the minimum mandatory requirements defined in Attachment 1 of Annex A, along with the required support as per Attachment 3 of Annex A.
+The Contractor must provide a prototype of the solution in Work Segment 1 that meets the minimum mandatory requirements defined in Attachment 1 of Annex A, along with the required support.